-Applicants must receive a minimum of a 2.5 in each prerequisite course (Pass/Fail or Credit/No Credit grades are not acceptable).
+Applicants must receive a minimum grade of a 2.5 in each prerequisite course (Pass/Fail or Credit/No Credit grades will not be accepted).
 All prerequisite courses must be completed prior to entry into the Dental Hygiene program.

 - If you are new to Shoreline Community College, your first step is to apply to the

-college to receive a student ID number (SID) and PIN number.
+College to receive a student ID number (SID) and PIN number using our online application

-- Submit additional materials by the application deadline (incomplete files will not
+- As a final step, submit (through mail) the following additional materials by the application deadline (incomplete files will not be processed):

 16101 Greenwood Ave N

 Please Note: Upon acceptance, you will receive notification and asked to submit the following required documents:

 - Acceptance letter and submission of $175 acceptance fee (going toward American Dental Hygiene Association and Washington Dental Hygiene Association membership)